ocademy-ai/jupyterbook-docker-dev/Readme.md

 ```

-If you want to build the image from Dockerfile:
+## [if you want to challenge youself] If you want to build the image from Dockerfile:

 ```bash
 sudo docker build -t ocademy-dev-image .